 Roland shortly followed up with the JV-90, which was pretty much like the JV-80 with 76 keys and more memory.
 You could now expand the memory to about 600 patches in addition to the one slot for the expansion boards.
 The JV-1000 is essentially a combination of the Roland MC-50MkII sequencer, and the JV-80.
 Roland tweaked here and there, but the overall sound is still the same.

 With the great selection of ROM waves included with the expansion boards, the JV series synths are capable of producing a wide range of cool sounds.
 We spent a lot of time with these synths and produced a large library of sounds for them that brings out their best.
 Ten volumes with over 1000 sounds in all.
 Please note that Vols 6 through 9 require expansion boards.

 Our JV series patches are available as system exclusive or standard midi files.
 If your computer has a midi interface or sound card connected to the USB port, you can use your midi interface to load in the sounds.
-We provide the software along with your order that will load in the sounds for you.
-Midi interfaces are an inexpensive alternative to purchasing RAM or PCM cards and we sell them starting at under $100.
+We provide a free app along with your order that will load in the sounds for you.
+Midi interfaces are an inexpensive alternative to purchasing RAM or PCM cards.
 Sorry, but we no longer offer the sounds on the ROM, RAM or PCM carts as they were discontinued many years ago.
 Our sounds will also get you back in business if your JV synths battery has died and you lost all the sounds in the memory.

-If you need any more info please contact us via phone or e-mail.
+If you need any more info please contact us by email.